6 Tips to Starting a Mental Health Movement

 2. Establish Environmental Mastery

-Autonomy and environmental mastery go hand in hand.
-Both tie into empowerment and build competency and mastery in managing the work environment.
-When associates can make effective use of surrounding opportunities—flex schedules, hybrid roles, cross training, educational opportunities, etc.—their personal needs and values are supported, increasing happiness and well-being.
+Autonomy and environmental mastery go hand in hand in empowering your team and building their competence and expertise.
+When associates can make effective use of surrounding opportunities — flex schedules, hybrid roles, cross-training, educational opportunities, etc. — their personal needs and values are supported, increasing happiness and well-being.

 3. Encourage Personal Growth